Notalib/nativescript-accessibility-ext/README.md

       **iOS:** Maps to both `accessibilityLabel` AND `accessibilityIdentifier` -> This might break testing tools **Android:** Maps to contentDescription

+### CSSClasse: Page.a11y-fontscale (iOS, Android)
+If you need to handle styling when font size is scaled up on either platform, Page have these css-classes:

+The number indicated pct font:
+- a11y-fontscale-050
+- a11y-fontscale-070
+- a11y-fontscale-085
+- a11y-fontscale-100
+- a11y-fontscale-115
+- a11y-fontscale-130
+- a11y-fontscale-150
+- a11y-fontscale-200
+- a11y-fontscale-250
+- a11y-fontscale-300
+- a11y-fontscale-350
+- a11y-fontscale-400

+If you want auto scaling on iOS Labels see: Label.accessibilityAdjustFontSize

 ### Attributes and functions for `iOS`-only

 #### Attribute: View.accessibilityTraits (iOS)